 Library Card Application

 The following form is an application for a library card.
 Please print the form and fill it out.
-You may then bring it to the Hutto Public Library for approval.
+You may then bring it to the Hutto Public Library, or e-mail it to email@example.com , for approval.

 Library Card Application Solicitud de Tarjeta de la Biblioteca Pública

 Circulation of Material